 are solved with different Reynolds numbers, where $p$ denotes the pressure and $\boldsymbol{f}$ the external forcing for maintaining turbulence \citep{Machiels1997pre}.
 The forcing operates at large scales within a spherical shell of radius $|\boldsymbol{k}|\leq 2$ in Fourier space.
-Note that all quantities are dimensionless, and the characteristic length and velocity scales are in $O(1)$.
-The forced homogeneous isotropic turbulence is evolved from a random field with a specified energy spectrum.
-The initial velocity is a Gaussian random field with prescribed $E(k,t=0) = c_E k^{-5/3}$.
+Note that all quantities are dimensionless, and the characteristic length and velocity scales are $O(1)$.
+The forced HIT is evolved from a Gaussian random velocity field with a specified energy spectrum $E(k,t=0) = c_E k^{-5/3}$.
 The constant $c_E$ is determined by the initial total energy $E_{t}= 3/2$ so that the root-mean-square velocity $u^{\prime}=1$.

 The DNS was carried out using the standard pseudo-spectral method \citep{Rogallo1981Numerical, xiong2019Identifying}.
 The computational domain is a periodic cube with side $\mathscr{L}=2\pi$ and discretized on $N^3$ uniform grid points.
 The two-thirds truncation method with the maximum wavenumber $k_{\rm{max}} \approx N/3$ is used to remove aliasing errors.
 The second-order Adams-Bashforth scheme is employed for the time advancement.
-To ensure the numerical stability and accuracy, the time stepping satisfies that the Courant-Friedrichs-Lewy number is less than $0.5$.
+To ensure numerical stability and accuracy, the time step satisfies that the Courant-Friedrichs-Lewy number is less than $0.5$.

-We performed DNS of isotropic turbulence at three different Reynolds numbers.
-The DNS data in the statistically stationary state are used in cases DNS1, DNS2, and DNS3 in table~\ref{tab:cases}.
+We performed DNS of HIT at three different Reynolds numbers.
+The DNS data in the statistically stationary state are used in cases DNS1, DNS2, and DNS3 in table~\ref{tab:DNS cases}.
+The CPU time shown in figure~\ref{fig:case_group} corresponds to the temporal evolution up to $t=4$.
 The DNS spatial resolution satisfies $k_{\rm{max}}\eta>1.5$ \citep{Pope2000Turbulent} for resolving the smallest scales.
-The CPU time shown in figure~\ref{fig:case_group} corresponds to the temporal evolution up to $t=4$.
 Moreover, Case DNS4 at high $Re_\lambda$ is obtained from Johns Hopkins Turbulence Database \citep{Li2008A,Yeung2015Extreme}.